rchavarria/blog-post-incubator/unpublished-book-notes/notes-software-team-leader.md

 ### 3 Survival mode

-what I define as “not having enough time to learn.”
+It is what I define as “not having enough time to learn.”

 3.1 Are you in survival mode?

 The comfortable zone

-en el modo de supervivencia. uno tiene sentimirntos de superpoderees. laas cosas sse ponen feas.va uno y las resuelve . y va uno y en lugar de sentrs mal por los problemasse siente bien por haberlo solucooao. peo el problma esta ahi
+En el modo de supervivencia, uno tiene sentimientos de superpoderes.
+Las cosas se ponen feas, va uno y las resuelve.
+Y en lugar de sentirse mal por los problemas, se siente bien por haberlo solucionado.
+Ahí está el problema, es como una adicción a estar siempre apagando fuegos.
+Uno se siente mejor solucionando problemas sin pensar que en parar un tiempo para solucionarlos para siempre.

-Survival mode is a warm and fuzzy place where only those who painfully learned how to handle things just right can tread without fear and walk between the drops.
-Always within a hair of failure, they magically come, tired and fuzzy eyed, out of the fog of war, saying, “It was tough, but I got it working.”
-That warm and fuzzy feeling of knowing what should be done when the crap hits the fan is what helps perpetuate this.

-The survival mode addiction

 3.2 Getting out of survival mode

 To get out of survival mode, you have to worry about one thing: creating slack time as a standard in your work process.

-How much slack time do you need?

-3.3 Making slack time—required actions
+3.3 Making slack time

 You can start by understanding the mess you’re currently in.

-Find out your current commitments

-Making slack time is about getting rid of some of the commitments you already have,
+Find out your current commitments.
+Making slack time is about getting rid of some of the commitments you already have.

-Find out your current risks

-“Imagine it is six months from now, and our project has failed completely.
+Find out your current risks: “Imagine it is six months from now, and our project has failed completely.
 Why did it fail?”

-Plan a red line

 Now that you know your current commitments as a team, it’s time to plan a red line.
 Once you have a red line, you have a deadline.
 Your job is to clear enough fires before the red line so that when you hit the red line, you feel comfortable having learning time.
 Past the line, your schedule will include tasks, but fewer than usual.

-How do you remove commitments?

 3.4 Why slack?

-Remember why you’re doing this

-you can become the team leader you wish you always were—someone who fights for the team’s right to learn and to always improve.
+Remember why you’re doing this.
+You can become the team leader you wish you always were: someone who fights for the team’s right to learn and to always improve.

-The risk of losing face to upper management

-that’s what you get paid to do: make things better, in the most professional, clear, and transparent way.
+That’s what you get paid to do: make things better, in the most professional, clear, and transparent way.
+This is what you are being paid to do.

-The risk of failing

-This is what you are being paid to do

 You are being paid to get your team to a level where they do things professionally.
 You are being paid to keep taking the team to the next level of performance and professionalism,

-Realize that you are going to break your own patterns
+Realize that you are going to break your own patterns.

-level.
 The same applies to what you’re about to do as a team leader.
 You’re about to take a risk, do something you’ve never done before, and change circumstances that seem almost unchangeable.

-es como prender a jugar. aprendes una nueva reha que te da as puktosby cmbia tu forma de jugar.hasta que te ace con esto te cuesa mas y juegas eor. peo luego ere mucho .as mejor

-Eventually, you realize that in life you always have to get uncomfortable before you learn new skills, and that this is just a phase of learning—
+Eventually, you realize that in life you always have to get uncomfortable before you learn new skills, and that this is just a phase of learning.
+Es como aprender a jugar.
+Aprendes una nueva regla que te da mas puntos.
+Cambia tu forma de jugar.
+Hasta que te acostumbras a esta nueva regla, te cuesta más y juegas peor.
+Pero luego eres mucho mejor.

-Do not fear confrontation

 As you break your and your team’s patterns, you might get into some arguments with the folks who don’t like change or don’t trust you.
 Be prepared for this to happen.
 Don’t stay where you’re not appreciated and where you cannot change things.

-Don’t despair in the face of nitpickers
+Don’t despair in the face of nitpickers (criticón, sacafaltas).

+V O Y   P O R    A Q U I I I  I II I I I I

 3.5 Command and control leadership